omussell/homelab/design/design.md

 OS
 ---
 The general server design would be a generic NanoBSD image occupying a flash device such as SD card serving as the operating system.
 Physical drives (either spinning disk or SSD) will be formatted with ZFS, on top of which the base for the jails will reside.
 Data used by the applications such as databases are stored on discrete storage appliances.

-### FreeBSD ###
-FreeBSD was chosen as the operating system due to the benefits of NanoBSD, Jails and ZFS.
-However, the tools and configurations are platform agnostic, and can be ported to other Unix-like operating systems.

-### Jails ###

-- A process and all descendants are restricted to a chrooted directory tree
-- Does not rely on virtualisation, so performance penalty is mitigated
-- Easy to update or upgrade individual jails

-Jail parameters (jail.conf)

-- path - Directory which is the root of the jail
-- vnet - jail has its own virtual network stack with interfaces, addresses, routing table etc. - !! - Is this required to allow applications access to the network?
-- persist - allows a jail to exist without any processes, so it won't be removed when stopped.
-- allow.mount - allow users in jail to mount jail-friendly filesystems.
-May be required for NFS / home directory mounts?
-- exec.prestart - commands to run in the system environment before a jail is created
-- exec.start - commands to run in the jail environment when a jail is created

-OS
----
-The general server design would be a generic NanoBSD image occupying a flash device such as SD card serving as the operating system.
-Physical drives (either spinning disk or SSD) will be formatted with ZFS, on top of which the base for the jails will reside.
-Data used by the applications such as databases are stored on discrete storage appliances.

-### FreeBSD ###
-FreeBSD was chosen as the operating system due to the benefits of NanoBSD, Jails and ZFS.
-However, the tools and configurations are platform agnostic, and can be ported to other Unix-like operating systems.

-### Jails ###

-- A process and all descendants are restricted to a chrooted directory tree
-- Does not rely on virtualisation, so performance penalty is mitigated
-- Easy to update or upgrade individual jails

-Jail parameters (jail.conf)

-- path - Directory which is the root of the jail
-- vnet - jail has its own virtual network stack with interfaces, addresses, routing table etc. - !! - Is this required to allow applications access to the network?
-- persist - allows a jail to exist without any processes, so it won't be removed when stopped.
-- allow.mount - allow users in jail to mount jail-friendly filesystems.
-May be required for NFS / home directory mounts?
-- exec.prestart - commands to run in the system environment before a jail is created
-- exec.start - commands to run in the jail environment when a jail is created

-OS
----
-The general server design would be a generic NanoBSD image occupying a flash device such as SD card serving as the operating system.
-Physical drives (either spinning disk or SSD) will be formatted with ZFS, on top of which the base for the jails will reside.
-Data used by the applications such as databases are stored on discrete storage appliances.